Bucky Barnes: Fear Itself and return as Winter Soldier

 During the Fear Itself storyline, Bucky takes up the Captain America identity again, but is apparently killed in battle with the villain Sin (temporarily empowered by Asgardian forces as Skadi).
 Bucky is revived and restored by the Infinity Formula, the same chemical used on Nick Fury during World War II.
 This increases Bucky's vitality and physical abilities, though to a lesser degree than Steve Rogers.
 With the world believing the new Captain America to be dead, Bucky secretly returns to covert operations, now working for S.H.I.E.L.D. and the US military.
 Only Rogers, Nick Fury, and Black Widow know the Winter Soldier is back in operation.

 During the Avengers: Standoff! storyline, Bucky and Steve Rogers learn S.H.I.E.L.D. never discarded a dangerous project involving Kobik, a girl empowered as a living Cosmic Cube.
 Their investigation leads them to the town of Pleasant Hill, where Steve Rogers is seemingly restored to his prime by Kobik.
-Bucky and the heroes do not realize that the restored Steve Rogers is actually a newly created version of him who has been loyal to Hydra since World War II and secretly plans to use his influence to achieve worldwide domination.
+Bucky and the heroes do not realize that Rogers is actually his alternate universe counterpart, who was created by Kobik.
+He has been loyal to Hydra since World War II and secretly plans to use his influence to achieve worldwide domination.

 During the Secret Empire storyline, Captain America, now Supreme Commander of Hydra, begins his final moves to take over the United States.
 Helmut Zemo uses Kobik to send Bucky Barnes back in time to World War II, attempting to kill him.
 However, Bucky returns to the present and defeats Captain America, restoring his original self.